 For more information regarding the Picture Perfect Science series, please visit: http://www.pictureperfectscience.com/

 In 2009, Oak Hills adopted the inquiry-based science program called FOSS for its elementary schools.
+It was readopted in 2014 for its students in grades three, four, and five.
 The FOSS program materials are designed to meet the challenge of providing meaningful science education for all students in diverse classrooms and to prepare them for life in the 21st century.
 Development of the FOSS program was, and continues to be, guided by advances in the understanding of how youngsters think and learn.

 Science is an active enterprise, made active by our human capacity to think.
 Scientific knowledge advances when scientists observe objects and events, think about how they relate to what is known, test their ideas in logical ways, and generate explanations that integrate the new information into the established order.
 The scientific enterprise is both what we know (content) and how we come to know it (process).
 The best way for students to appreciate the scientific enterprise, learn important scientific concepts, and develop the ability to think critically is to actively construct ideas through their own inquiries, investigations, and analyses.
 The FOSS program was created to engage students in these processes as they explore the natural world.